thefuntastic/unity-object-pool/README.md

 Overview
 ----

-An object pool provides an efficient way to reuse objects, and thus keep the memory foot print all dynamically created objects within fixed bounds.
-This is crucial for maintianing consistent framerates in realtime games (especially in Unity), as without an object pool frequent garbage collection spikes could likley lead to incosistent performance.
+An object pool provides an efficient way to reuse objects, and thus keep the memory foot print of all dynamically created objects within fixed bounds.
+This is crucial for maintianing consistent framerates in realtime games (especially on mobile), as frequent garbage collection spikes would likley lead to inconsistent performance.

 Usage
 ----
 There are two main points of interest:

 1. A pool manager class for Unity Game Objects that allows you to easily pool scene objects

 2. A generic object pool collection that can be used for non Unity Game Objects.

 ###Pooling Unity Game Objects: